pmarin98/inet_develop/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 when the credit count is non-negative.
 When frames are transmitted, credit decreases with the channel data rate (`send slope`) until the  transmission is complete.
 When there is no transmission, credit increases with a rate called `idle slope`.
-The next frame is transmitted when the credit is zero or positive.
+The next frame can begin transmitting when the credit is zero or positive.
 The idle slope controls the average outgoing data rate.

 In INET, the credit-based shaper is implemented by the